-MIllyard Scholars Program
+Millyard Scholars Program

 Millyard Scholars in the UNH Manchester labs

-The Millyard Scholars Program provides scholarships and research opportunities to exceptional incoming students* in the biotechnology, engineering technology and biological sciences programs at the University of New Hampshire's Manchester campus.
+The Millyard Scholars Program provides scholarships and research opportunities to exceptional incoming students* in the biotechnology, engineering technology, biological sciences and computing programs at the University of New Hampshire's Manchester campus.
 In this four-year program, Millyard Scholars will have access to distinctive seminar classes, research projects and internship opportunities while earning their UNH degree in the heart of Manchester.
 This program is coupled with the mission of the Manchester-based Advanced Regenerative Manufacturing Institute (ARMI), which is creating an industry to regenerate human tissue and organs right down the street from our campus.

 Apply Now